chiagoziemng/Hotel-Restaurant-Sale-Reporting-System/README.md

     Overall, the system architecture will be designed to ensure that the system is reliable, scalable, and secure.
 The system will be built using best practices in software engineering, including test-driven development and modular code design.

-Sure, let's begin with the backend design for the hotel restaurant sale reporting system.
+The backend design for the hotel restaurant sale reporting system.

     Database:
     The first step in building the backend is to design the database schema.
 Based on the requirements, we can define the following tables: